gostopa1/vizNII/README.md

 Some other functions included:

-slices_of_max_info: it finds the coordinates of the slices with the maximum information
+slices_of_max_info: it finds the coordinates of the slices with the maximum information  <br />

-overlap_niis: finds the overlapping regions of two images given a threshold
+overlap_niis: finds the overlapping regions of two images given a threshold <br />

-mni2coords: transforms MNI coordiantes to matrix coordinates given a reference NIFTI file
+mni2coords: transforms MNI coordiantes to matrix coordinates given a reference NIFTI file <br />

-coords2mni: it does the opposite
+coords2mni: it does the opposite <br />

 There might be files in the toolbox that are not used.
 And I am aware that the documentation and the code are not very detailed but I made this for my needs and then I thought I should share it.
 But you are very welcome to make comments, requests, questions or whatever.
 I will be glad to help.